STRIDES-Codes/AnnotQC/README.md

 ### Dependencies

 Since AnnotQC is run using a Binder ***there is no need to install any packages on your own computer***.
 The Binder link above will open a virtual machine complete with all necessary packages.

-A list of packages used in this work and their embedded installation links are below
+A list of packages used in this work and their embedded installation links are below.
 * [pandas](https://pandas.pydata.org/docs/getting_started/install.html)
 * [numpy](https://numpy.org/install/)
 * [matplotlib](https://matplotlib.org/stable/users/installing.html)